 Facebook’s July 2018 acquisition of Bloomsbury AI brought the social media giant natural language processing technology that is applicable to a number of different functions, and the purchase was not aimed at replacing any particular fact-checking organization.

-In fact, Facebook has never expressed any concerns about the reliability or credibility of Snopes.com’s fact-checking work and has repeatedly encouraged our continued participation in their fact-checking partnership.
+In fact, Facebook has never expressed any concerns about the reliability or credibility of Snopes.com’s fact-checking work.

 Snopes Paid to Push ‘Propaganda’ by Facebook, Former Editor Reveals